isomerpages/nlb-reference/_business-management/Gig Economy.md

 #### Benefits of the Gig Economy

-The gig economy can result in benefits for businesses, workers and consumers.
+The gig economy can result in benefits for businesses, workers and consumers. &nbsp;

 **<u>For Businesses</u>**
 <br>